Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: INTRODUCTION

 Unsolved challenges also arise for the operation of HAVs.
 For traffic rule-compliant behavior, the surrounding scenery must be permanently analyzed while driving using a database that translates the occurring scenery elements and their concrete combinations into the applicable behavior rules.
 Another problem is mission planning and continuation when driving capabilities are degraded.
 It is not known for which road sections within the ODD which driving capabilities are required.
 Thus, the driving mission must be aborted in case of degradation, since otherwise no safe operation of the vehicle can be guaranteed.
 Thus, no route planning is possible that takes into account the current driving capabilities of HAV and checks whether they meet the behavioral requirements of a selected route.
 In both cases, it would be easier to store the applicable behavioral demands directly in a map, for example.
 A first approach to this is the map framework \textit{Lanelet2} \cite{Poggenhans.2018} which represents traffic rules within the map.
 However, behavioral demands are not mapped uniformly and completely.

-Due to the identified lack of a behavior-related basis for the development and operation of HAV, we would like to answer the following research question within this work: How can the behavioral demands resulting from the scenery be described uniformly and directly linked to the scenery?
+Due to the identified lack of a behavior-related basis for the development and operation of HAV, we would like to answer the following research question within this work: How can the behavioral demands resulting from the scenery be described uniformly and linked to the scenery directly?

 As a result, we introduce a universal and explicit representation of the behavioral demands directly linked to the scenery.
 We show that current research and development do not provide an approach for identifying and directly linking behavioral demands based on a scenery for HAV.
 Furthermore, we present the Behavior-Semantic Scenery Description (BSSD) of road networks for the description and characterization of arbitrary ODDs in the context of highly automated driving.
 This novel description provides access to understanding and knowledge of what behavioral constraints need to be fulfilled by HAV and where within a present scenery this needs to be accomplished.
-This approach potentially creates a unified basis for development, verification and validation as well as operation of HAV.
+This approach potentially creates a unified tool base for development, verification and validation of HAV and could additionally support HAV operation.

-\section{Preliminaries}

-\subsection{Terminology}
+In the following, the fundamentals and goals of this work are first explained and requirements for the BSSD are derived.
+Based on this, related work is analyzed with respect to already existing approaches.
+Subsequently, our solution of the BSSD is presented including an application example.
+The paper closes with conclusion and outlook.

+\section{PRELIMINARIES}

+\subsection{TERMINOLOGY}

 To fit this work into the understanding of the community, the two main terms \textit{scenery} and \textit{behavior} are used according to the current state of the art.
-In the course of creating a scenery catalog, Geyer et al. \cite{Geyer.2014} define the term scenery as a structured collection of individual static elements that form the environment for dynamic elements.
-Ulbrich et al. \cite{Ulbrich.2015} adopt and concretize this definition of the term by describing the scenery as a summary of all geo-spatially stationary elements.
+In the course of creating a scenery catalog, Geyer \textit{et al.} \cite{Geyer.2014} define the term scenery as a structured collection of individual static elements that form the environment for dynamic elements.
+Ulbrich \textit{et al.} \cite{Ulbrich.2015} adopt and concretize this definition of the term by describing the scenery as a summary of all geo-spatially stationary elements.
 In addition to stationary elements themselves, this definition also includes the lane network, vertical elevation, and environmental conditions.
 On top of scenery, the same paper defines the terms scene, situation, and scenario, which have since become successfully established in the automated driving community.
-For this reason, these terms are used in this paper according to the understanding of Ulbrich et al. \cite{Ulbrich.2015}.
+For this reason, these terms are used in this paper according to the understanding of Ulbrich \textit{et al.} \cite{Ulbrich.2015}.